adam-kostuch/chatAI/api/README.md

 The API provides two kind of requests that are supposed to help the authentication and communication with the client that is also available in the repository.

 First kind of request is simpler, that contains the Artificial Intelligence (AI) system of communicating.
-It uses the provided by [OpenAI](https://openai.com/) API key to one of their ChatGPT model of chatbot.
+It uses the provided by [Dialogflow](https://cloud.google.com/dialogflow/docs) API key to one of their data gathering system.

 The second and last kind of requests contains the authentication system using the [firebase-admin](https://github.com/firebase/firebase-admin-node) package.
 There are multiple requests for authentication the registration and logging in is mostly handled by the backend (API), but the frontend part also contains logic for signing out and changing password via email link.